jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_arguments.rst

           )

   the terminal shows an :ref:`AssertionError`
-* I make the test so it has the correct output
+* I make the test so it has the right output

   .. code-block:: python